 The first day Charles was at Heale House he pretended to leave permanently and rode about the district, visiting Stonehenge, and then returned to the house known only to Mrs Hyde.
 On 7 October Wilmot visited Colonel Gunter, who found a French merchant, Francis Mancell, now residing in Chichester.
 Together they made arrangements with a Captain Nicholas Tattersell to carry Charles and Wilmot from Shoreham in a coal boat called The Surprise.

-In the early hours of 13 October, Charles and Colonel Phelips rode from Heale House to Warnford Down, where they met Wilmot and Gunter.
+In the early hours of 13 October, Charles and Colonel Phelips rode from Heale House to Old Winchester Hill, where they met Wilmot and Gunter.
 From there, the party set out for Hambledon, where Gunter’s sister lived and at whose house they stayed for the night.
 Next day, they rode to the fishing village of Brighthelmstone (now Brighton), 50 miles away, passing by Arundel Castle and stopping at Houghton to eat before riding to the village of Bramber, which was filled with soldiers.
 Gunter decided their only course of action was to boldly ride through the village in order to avoid suspicion.
-As they were leaving the village, a party of around fifty soldiers rode rapidly past them giving cause for concern.
-At the village of Beeding, Gunter left the group to ride alone by a different route, meeting up again at the George Inn at Brighthelmstone on the evening of 14 October where they were to meet with Captain Tattersell.
+As they were leaving the village, a party of around fifty soldiers rode rapidly past them, giving cause for concern.
+At the village of Beeding, Gunter left the group to ride alone by a different route, joining up again at the George Inn at Brighthelmstone on the evening of 14 October where they were to meet with Captain Tattersell.

 Two hours after The Surprise had departed from Shoreham, a troop of cavalry arrived in Shoreham to arrest Charles, having been given orders to search for “a tall, black [haired] man, six feet two inches in height”.
 Too late, too late was the cry; Charles II had passed by.

-When he returned to England as King, Charles granted various annuities and gifts to the those who assisted in the escape.
+When he returned to England on 16 May 1660 as King, Charles granted various annuities and gifts to those who assisted in the escape.
 For example, Thomas Whitgreave, Jane Lane and the Pendrell brothers, were granted pensions in perpetuity.
 At some point the Whitgreave pension lapsed (it may never actually have been claimed) and so did Jane Lane’s, as she had no heirs.
-The Pendrells’ pensions however, are still being paid to their descendants.
+The Pendrells’ pensions, however, are still being paid to their descendants.

-The King dined out on stories of the escape for the rest of life, reflecting the strange possibility that his days on the run were the freest and the happiest he ever know.
+The King dined out on stories of the escape for the rest of life, perhaps suggesting that his days on the run were the freest and the most-memorable he ever knew.
 Also, in 1664, the King’s birthday of 29 May was designated Oak Apple Day by Act of Parliament and a special service was inserted in the Book of Common Prayer.
 For over 200 years the King’s birthday was celebrated by the wearing of a sprig of oak leaves in remembrance of the events.

 The final twist in the story occurred when Charles lay terminally ill on the evening of 5 February 1685, nearly 35 years after his daring escape.
 He said he would like to die as a Catholic and asked for a priest to be brought to him.
-The only English priest available was Fr John Huddleston, who Charles had spent time with at Moseley Old Hall and was then living at Somerset House in London.
-Huddleston was brought to Charles by the King’s brother and heir, the Duke of York, who said, according to legend, “Sire, this good man once saved your life.
+The only English priest available was Fr John Huddleston, who Charles had spent time with at Moseley Old Hall.
+Huddleston was living at Somerset House in London and was brought to Charles by the King’s brother and heir, the Duke of York, who said, according to legend, “Sire, this good man once saved your life.
 He now comes to save your soul.”
-Huddleston himself died in 1698, one of he last survivors of the many characters involved in the escape.
+Huddleston himself died in 1698, one of the last survivors of the many characters involved in the escape.